Mentor Mazrekaj: Fortuna Oslo and 2 Korriku

 In January 2019, Mazrekaj signed with Norwegian club Fortuna Oslo, but he resigned again at the end of the month.
 He then signed on 20 February with First Football League of Kosovo club 2 Korriku for the remainder of the season.
 On 2 March 2019, Mazrekaj made his debut in a league match against Arbëria after being named in the starting line-up and scored his side's first goal during a 3–0 home win.

 Llapi

 On 12 August 2019, Mazrekaj signed a two-year contract with Football Superleague of Kosovo club Llapi.
 Nineteen days later, he made his debut in a 0–0 home draw against Ballkani after coming on as a substitute at 75th minute in place of Mergim Pefqeli.

 Laçi

 On 19 August 2020, Mazrekaj joined Kategoria Superiore side Laçi.
 Nine days later, he made his debut with Laçi in the 2020–21 UEFA Europa League first qualifying round match against the Azerbaijani side Keşla after coming on as a substitute at 120th minute in place of Teco.

+Besa

+On 5 June 2024, Mazrekaj officially joined Besa in the Kategoria e Parë, returning to Albania after one year.
+He made his debut in season opener, a 2–0 home win against Valbona.
+In the next game, Mazrekaj scored directly from a corner kick to give his team all three points in the away match against Korabi.
+On 16 September, he scored his first career hat-trick in a 3–0 win over Kastrioti.